SaiPavanD/C_shell/readme.txt

 TODO:
 mulit-commands (Done)
-background processes
-piping
-redirection
+background processes (run process as background:done . list background process:not done) piping redirection

 Doubts:
 when execvp fails, have to manually exit(0) from child process.
 (Cleared)

 ##################################################################################################################################################
 Fundaes for piping: